<

 Is it too early to be concerned about the Falcons' offense?
 QB Kirk Cousins & Co. pulled a rabbit out of a hat again, winning in the final minute just like in Week 2 against the Eagles.
 Younghoe Koo drilled a career-long 58-yard field goal with two seconds left.
 But worries remain.
 On Sunday, the Falcons got scores on defense and special teams.
 But for the first time since Sept.
 26, 2004, Atlanta won without scoring an offensive touchdown.

-Eye-popping stat: Going into the fourth quarter, Cousins was only pressured on 6 of 27 dropbacks (22%).
+Eye-popping stat: Going into the fourth quarter, Cousins was pressured on six of 27 dropbacks (22%).
 The quarterback had struggled when pressured this season and Atlanta had two starting offensive linemen (C Drew Dalman and RT Kaleb McGary) out with injuries.
 C Ryan Neuzil and RT Storm Norton came up big in relief.

 Most surprising performance: Inside linebacker Troy Andersen, who missed most of last year due to injury, had an interception return for a touchdown, a tackle for a loss, a pass defended and the most tackles (17).
 Andersen has played more than many expected due to Nate Landman (calf) being on injured reserve.
 He exited the game in the fourth quarter with a knee injury and was questionable to return. -- Marc Raimondi